 North America Holds the Largest Market Share and is Believed to Follow the Same Trend over the Forecast Period

-The North American healthcare biologics market has dominated the global market, and it is estimated to show a similar trend during the forecast period.
+The North American biologics market dominates the global biologics market, and it is estimated to show a similar trend over the coming years.
 The primary factors driving the market are the increasing incidences of chronic diseases, the presence of well-established pharmaceutical companies, and an increase in the number of biotech companies.

 To understand geography trends, Download Sample Report

 The biologics market is moderately competitive and consists of several major players.
-The companies are implementing certain strategic initiatives such as mergers, new product launches, acquisitions, and partnerships that help them in strengthening their market positions.
-These companies have made huge capital investments in the research and development of biologics as the cost of biologics is quite high.
-Furthermore, the companies are either acquiring or merging with other companies for significant deals.
-For instance, Shire acquired Baxalta to create a biologics-based product for the treatment of rare diseases and other specialized disorders.
-Pfizer bought Medivation mainly due to the prostate cancer drug, Xtandi.
+The companies are implementing certain strategic initiatives such as mergers, new product launches, acquisitions, and partnerships that help them strengthen their market positions.
+These companies have made huge capital investments in the research and development of biologics, as the cost of biologics is quite high.

 1.1 Study Assumptions and Market Definition